Awesome-RJ/Skynet-System/README.md

 ### Location

-Skynet can be seen around telegram judging people and chats and logging the information at [@Skynet_System](http://t.me/Skyne_tSystem "@Skynet_System")
+Skynet can be seen around telegram judging people and chats and logging the information at [@SkynetXSystem](http://t.me/SkyneXSystem "@SkynetXSystem")
 The base of operations of Skynet are Beneath the NONA Tower and are only accessible by select personnel.

 ------------